ballerkobe808/invest/README - 9 TAXES.md

       4. You must purchase property of equal or greater value than the adjusted value (not the price value — but the adjusted cost basis when taking into account depreciation less commissions and closing costs) of the property you sold, or you will be taxed on the difference.
       5. During the interim of selling your first place and closing on your second, you cannot touch/look at/be near the profits from the first place you sold.
 That money stays with a 1031 exchange facilitator (qualified intermediary) and not, not, not with you.
       6. The old property and the new property must be sold and bought by the same entity.
 Meaning, if you sell a property as John Smith, you have to buy the new one as John Smith — and not as Smith, LLC.
       7. This point has been debated by the experts, but a good rule of thumb for the majority of you is this: You must own your property for one year and one day to make this 1031 exchange.
 Otherwise, will be penalized.
+Its called seasoned property
+      8. If you keep even $1 of the capital gains you pay tax ON ALL OF IT.
+Make sure the value of the property you are going to buy is 115% of the prev just to be sure it doesn't get assessed too low.

 Article explaining more here:
 https://www.biggerpockets.com/renewsblog/2015/09/24/1031-exchanges-real-estate/